xian49930/jiuwuzhi.github.io/_posts/2019-09-09-Notes-Python for DS and AI.md

 	- Set_1.add('new_element')
 	- Set_1.remove('old_element')
 	- 'Set_1 & Set_2' outputs the overlay of these two sets.
+		- The intersection operation ('&') finds the elements that are in both sets.

 - Dictionaries
 	- Keys & Values